improper/MageSlack/README.md

 # SlackGento
-A public Slack channel for the Magento community
+A public Slack channel for the Magento community.

 ## Join Workspace